fassko/fassko.github.io/Content/blog/swiftui-map-annotations.md

 description:
 ---

-A while back, we [explored](https://kristaps.me/blog/swiftui-mapview/) the Mapview in SwiftUI.
-This time, we will look into creating custom map annotations, the limitations, and how to overcome some of them.
+We [explored](https://karistaps.me/blog/swiftui-mapview/) the Mapview in SwiftUI a while back.
+This time we will look into creating custom map annotations, the limitations, and how to overcome some of them.

 Placing annotations on the map, like marking a specific place, is one of the most critical tasks when showing a map in our iOS applications.

 ## MapAnnotation protocol

-In SwiftUI working with custom map annotations, we need to look into the [MapAnnotation](https://developer.apple.com/documentation/mapkit/mapannotation).
-It is a map annotation that we can customize how we want and then place on the map.
+We need to look into the [MapAnnotation](https://developer.apple.com/documentation/mapkit/mapannotation), when working with custom map annotations in SwiftUI.
+We can customize it exactly how we want and then place it on the map.

 As a reminder, to show annotations on the map we need a list of places that conform to the `Identifiable` protocol and then use it when initializing the `Map` view in an array.